 Inlays and onlays are durable and effective, however, they can fail and a few factors can increase the risk:

-Visit The Dental Team for more information on dental inlays/onlays and assessment if you are a candidate for the restorations.
+Visit The Dental Team by booking an appointment with our dentist near you, and know more about dental inlays and onlays and assessment if you are a candidate for the restorations.